One of the most common questions I get asked is how to clean a shower properly.

 Tub and tile cleaner.
 For porcelain, glass walls, glass tile, or ceramic tile, you can use any tub and tile cleaner that you like.
 I love Mother’s Choice, or you can use a homemade soap scum cleaner.
 For natural stone such as granite, slate, or travertine, you can only clean it with neutral soap or a specialty stone cleaner.

 Double-sided sponge.
 Look for the non-scratching kind, to avoid scuffing any finishes.
 Don’t use a cheap sponge here—that will just have you working overtime.

 Microfiber cloths for drying walls and the tub, and a squeegee if you have one.

-4) Baking soda for some added abrasion, just in case.
+Baking soda for some added abrasion, just in case.

-5) Full-strength vinegar for heavily-stained glass shower doors.
+Full-strength vinegar for heavily-stained glass shower doors.

-Pull the curtains out of the way, consider flipping them up over the shower bar or removing them altogether.
-Spray the tiles in the bathroom with your favorite bathroom cleaning product.
-Do not, under any circumstances use vinegar or a traditional ‘bathroom cleaning product’ on stone walls or floors because you will ruin your walls.
-You can also consider using a steam cleaner.
-Let the product sit for about 5 minutes.
-This ‘dwell time’ will allow the product to do the work for you, so the longer you let it sit, the better it can break down soap scum.)
-Be sure not to spray the tub or the floor of the shower, because we leave that until the end.
-Don’t worry about spraying any higher than the tallest person that uses that shower, since you are not going to get much, if any, soap scum up there.
-For glass shower walls, use full-strength vinegar and spray that on instead, it gets rid of everything.
+Pull the curtains out of the way—flip them up over the shower bar or remove them altogether.
+Spray the walls very generously with your tub and tile cleaner and let it sit for about 5 minutes.
+(This “dwell time” will allow the product to do the work for you, so the longer you let it sit, the more easily it will break down soap scum.)
+Be sure not to spray the tub or floor of the shower—we leave that until the end to make the cleaning process easier.
+Don’t worry about spraying any higher than the tallest person that uses that shower—you are not going to get any soap scum up there.
+For glass shower walls, put full-strength vinegar in a spray bottle and spritz right on.

-I hope that helped – let me know how you like this routine!
+I hope that helped.
+Let me know how you like this routine!
 Also, what are your shower cleaning tricks?